About the Department of Orthopaedic Surgery

 Leadership in orthopaedic healing, education and research

 The Department of Orthopaedic Surgery embraces a multidisciplinary, collaborative approach to patient care programs and research.
+We work with physical and occupational therapists to enhance patient outcomes.

 Educating and mentoring a future generation of orthopaedic specialists is a high priority for our department.
 We feature a broad, rich educational program for medical students, residents and fellows.